rena-w/SW-FINAL-PROJECT/README.md

 I performed Tukey's Test as a response to the statistically significant results of ANOVA using `post_test <- TukeyHSD(topten_aov, conf.level = 0.95)`.
 This test compared the top 10 categories, with 45 unique pairings, looking to see if there was a significant difference between the means of each pair.

-The [results of the test]() showed that the majority of comparisons were statistically significant:
+The [results of the test](https://github.com/rena-w/SW-FINAL-PROJECT/blob/main/tukey_results.txt) showed that the majority of comparisons were statistically significant:

-- 37 out of 45 pairings had a **p-value of less than 0.05**.
+- 37 out of 45 pairings had a **p-value of less than 0.05**, so the null hypothesis was successfully rejected in the majority of comparisons.

-The 8 pairings that had a **p-value greater than 0.05** are listed below, in order from largest p-value to smallest:
+The 8 pairings that had a **p-value greater than 0.05** and ***failed*** to reject the null hypothesis are listed below, in order from largest p-value to smallest:
 |Category 1|Category 2|p-value|
 |:---|:---|:---|
 |PARENTING|ENTERTAINMENT & MEDIA|0.9966326|